 Rock of ages.
 Nature’s cathedral.
 Carved by the fingers of nature.
-These are the phrases used to describe Virgina’s Natural Bridge.
+These phrases describe Virginia’s Natural Bridge.

 One of the themes on this roadtrip is to find activities that we can do with Ty and Buster, not just find places that we can take them.
-We stopped at The Natural Bridge in Virginia, which is located just northeast of Roanoke a few miles off of either the Blue Ridge Parkway or I-81.
+We stopped at The Natural Bridge in Virginia, which is located just northeast of Roanoke a few miles off of either the Blue Ridge Parkway.

-The Natural Bridge is a 20-story arch that was formed when a cavern collapsed, leaving the span that stands today.
-That “span” is 20 stories tall, and the solid rock formation is estimated to weigh 36,000 tons.
-At one time the Bridge and surrounding acreage was owned by Thomas Jefferson, who purchased it from King George III of England in 1774.
+The Natural Bridge formed when a cavern collapsed, leaving the 20-story arch that stands today.
+That “span” is solid rock and is estimated to weigh 36,000 tons.
+At one time, Thomas Jefferson owned the Bridge and surrounding acreage, having purchased it from King George III of England in 1774.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.